Poikilos/EnlivenMinetest/README.md

 ### Known issues in mods:
+* regular doors and chests are not protected via protection block/symbol
+* homedecor doors are not protected via protection block/symbol
 * players can use chests (other than protected chests) in a protected area in which they aren't added to the protection node
 * unpriveleged players can pick up spawners and then place them (and, spawners catch things on fire)
 * compassgps crashes server for some players upon use--see yelby in etc/debugging (wrap sorting in "if player~=nil then...end" in mods/compassgps/init.lua to avoid):